oroinc/documentation/crm/admin_guide/menu/menus_overview.rst

 User Menu
 ~~~~~~~~~

-In Management Console, user can access their profile configuration, emails, tasks and events via a **usermenu** (by clicking on your name on the top right of the application).
+In the management console, user can access their profile configuration, emails, tasks and events via a **usermenu** (by clicking on your name on the top right of the application).

 .. image:: /admin_guide/img/menus/user_menu.png